TomatoCakePasta/TomatoCakePasta/README.md

 ## Technology and Entertainment 👋

-Creating excitement through solutions and entertainment system
+Creating excitement through communication and entertainment system

 <!--
 **TomatoCakePasta/TomatoCakePasta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.